arkabagchi1993/GROMACS_Files/README.md

 *(in certain cases this will already be `LIG 3` so for such case no change is needed)*

 ----------
+Then to place the system or complex within a box, use the following `gmx editconf` command:

 	gmx_mpi editconf -f complex.gro -d 1.0 -bt triclinic -o box.gro

 *(You can also change `triclinic` to `dodecahedron` as per your requirement)* Next step is the solvation of the complex..

+Now add solvent into the box created above by the `gmx solvate` command:

 	gmx_mpi solvate -cp box.gro -cs spc216.gro -p topol.top -o solv.gro